Harry Connick Jr.: 2000–2002: Broadway debut, musicals, Will & Grace

-Connick wrote the score for Susan Stroman's Broadway musical Thou Shalt Not, based on Émile Zola's novel Thérèse Raquin which was written in 2000.
+Connick wrote the score for Susan Stroman's Broadway musical Thou Shalt Not, based on Émile Zola's novel Thérèse Raquin.
 The play premiered in 2001.
 His music and lyrics earned him a Tony Award nomination.
 He was also the narrator of the film My Dog Skip, released in that year.

 In March 2001, Connick starred in a television production of South Pacific with Glenn Close; it was televised on the ABC network.
 He also starred in Mickey, a movie; John Grisham wrote the screenplay.
 In October 2001, he released two albums: Songs I Heard, featuring big band re-workings of children's show themes, and 30, featuring Connick on piano with guest appearances by several musical artists.
 Songs I Heard won Connick a Grammy for Best Traditional Pop Album; he toured performing songs from the album, holding matinees.
 At the performances each parent in attendance had to be accompanied by a child.

 In 2002, he received a for a "system and method for coordinating music display among players in an orchestra."
 Connick appeared as Grace Adler's boyfriend and later husband, Leo Markus on the NBC sitcom Will & Grace from 2002 to 2006.